paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Scalability

 Zabbix has a server that communicates with a single DB, and no matter what you do, with every other resource on hand (memory, network, CPU), you will hit DB disk IO limits.
 With 6000 IOPS on [Amazon](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html), we could maintain around 2k new values per second, which is a lot, but still leaves much to be desired.
-Proxies and [partitioning](https://www.zabbix.org/wiki/Docs/howto/mysql_partition) could improve the situation with performance, but in terms of reliability, you always have a main DB, which is a single point of failure for everything.
+Proxies and [partitioning](https://www.zabbix.org/wiki/Docs/howto/mysql_partition) could improve the situation with performance, but in terms of reliability, you always have the main DB, which is a single point of failure for everything.

 ### Configuration systems integration